avantgardnerio/js-upload-manager/README.md

 * Prompting the user to increase local storage space if files are too large
 * Update events to reflect multi-file support
     * Update UI to handle new events
-* Use a real UI framework
-    * jQuery, Angular, etc

 Work Log